Victor A. Regnier

-Victor A. Regnier FAIA is an American architect, professor, and researcher.
+Victor A. Regnier FAIA (born 1947) is an American architect, professor, and researcher.
 His research and publications have explored the creation and evaluation of residential settings for the physically and cognitively frail with special attention to northern European precedents.

 Early life

 Victor Regnier was born in 1947 in suburban Johnson County near Kansas City.
 His father was a builder and developer and his mother was a librarian.
 He is married to Judith Gonda Ph.D., a writer, and has two daughters Jennifer and Heather.

 In 1973, he received his Master of Architecture from the University of Southern California (USC) under a fellowship program at the Ethel Percy Andrus Gerontology Center where his research centered on the role of supportive housing in achieving independence and life satisfaction for older people.
 Prior to that, he had received undergraduate degrees in Architecture and Architectural Engineering at Kansas State University.

 He began his practice in Santa Monica, CA, as the vice president of Gerontological Planning Associates but soon joined USC's Andrus Center as a researcher and preceptor.
 Eventually, he became the chief of the Environmental Studies Laboratory at the Andrus Center.